markmikkelsen/Gannet/README.md

 ### Prerequisites

 Gannet runs in [MATLAB](https://mathworks.com/products/matlab.html).
-For best performance, we recommend using the latest release if possible.
+For best performance, we recommend using the latest release of MATLAB if possible.
 Additionally, Gannet requires that the following MATLAB toolboxes are installed:

 - Image Processing
 - Optimization